 Awareness is essential to improve treatment for those with this condition.
-Low awareness and understanding of EDS and its symptoms means that many will be told that their pain is all in their head while others undergo unnecessary medical treatments and surgeries.
-Education will help, so I wanted to share some important information on this rare condition.
+Low awareness and understanding of EDS and its symptoms means that many will be told that their severe pain is all in their head.
+Others, meanwhile, undergo unnecessary medical treatments and surgeries.
+Still, others are diagnosed incorrectly – and, in turn, get treated for PT pain conditions they don’t really have.

-Classical EDS Types
+Classical Ehlers Danlos Syndrome Types

 Hypermobile EDS Symptoms

 The most commonly recognized symptom of hEDS is joint hypermobility with symptoms of musculoskeletal pain and complications of joint instability.
 This includes recurrent subluxations or dislocations.
 The disorder also comes with a host of associated co-morbidities, such as dysautonomia, gastrointestinal dysfunction, and mast cell activation disorder to name just a few.
 To put it lightly, patients experience many symptoms after an EDS diagnosis.

 Treatment Suggestions for Hypermobile EDS